 In order to start attracting, hiring, and retaining qualified truck drivers in this competitive market, employers should apply these tips to their driver recruiting strategy to give themselves a competitive advantage.

-In addition, performance incentives should reward drivers for maintaining good safety measures, fuel efficiency, and time management skills over an extended period of time.
-These not only help drivers stay focused on the company’s goals, but also reward them for living out the mission.
+In addition, performance incentives should be used to reward drivers for maintaining good safety measures, fuel efficiency, and time management skills over an extended period of time.
+These not only help drivers stay focused on the carrier’s goals, but also reward them for living out the mission.